jotavare/philosophers/README.md

 #### DATA RACES

-A **data race** occurs when two or more **threads** within a single process concurrently access the same memory location, with at least one of the accesses being a write operation, and no exclusive locks are used to control the accesses. **Data races** can lead to non-deterministic order of accesses and produce different results from run to run.
+A **data race** occurs when two or more **threads** within a single process concurrently access the same memory location, with at least one of the accesses being a write operation, and no exclusive locks are used to control the accesses. **Data races** can lead to a non-deterministic order of accesses and produce different results from run to run.
 While some **data races** may be harmless, many are bugs in the program.

 To fix **data races**, the option `-g fsanitize=thread` can be used.